khushalid/Stock-Trading-Engine/README.md

 - `add_order(order_type, ticker_symbol, quantity, price)`: Adds a new order to the system.
 - `match_order(ticker_symbol)`: Matches buy and sell orders for a given ticker.

-## Running the Simulation

-To run the trading engine simulation:

-1. Ensure you have Python 3.x installed.
-2. Navigate to the project directory.
-3. Run the following command:
-python main.py